Are you struggling with back pain? Or maybe you just want to improve your general mobility?

 If you don't have a kettlebell or dumbbell, you can do the Jefferson Curl backstretch with resistance bands or similarly weighted household items.

-Don't forget, start with a lighter weight before progressing on to heavier kit!
+Don't forget, start with a lighter weight before progressing to heavier resistance equipment!

 How To Do The Jefferson Curl:

-Hold for a few seconds before slowly returning to the top, and repeating
+6. Hold for a few seconds before slowly returning to the top, and repeat

 4. Kneeling Thoracic Twists